United Company RUSAL Plc: Continuing Connected Transactions Transport Logistics Services Contract | Nachricht | finanzen.net

 |

-The consideration under the New Transport Logistics Services Contract is to be paid in cash via wire transfer.
+The consideration under the New Transport Logistics Services Contract is to be paid in cash via bank transfer.

 THE ANNUAL AGGREGATE TRANSACTION AMOUNT

 The contract price payable under the New Transport Logistics Services Contract has been determined with reference to the market price and on terms no less favourable than those prevailing in the Russian market for transport logistics services of the same type and quality and those offered by the associates of En+ to independent third parties.
-The basis of calculation of payment under the contract is the price of one railway car (the average price of one railway car is USD411) multiplied by the quantity of freights.
-The Company invited several organizations to take part in the tender in relation to the relevant transport logistics services and chose the service provider offering the best terms and conditions (taking into account of the price and quality offered by the service provider) and then entered into contract with the chosen service provider.
+The Company chose the service providers as they offered competitive rates and were able to provide the services required.

 Pursuant to Rule 14A.81 of the Listing Rules, the New Transport Logistics Services Contract is required to be aggregated with the Previously Disclosed Transport Logistics Services Contracts as they were each entered into by the Group with the associates of En+ and the subject matter of each contract relates to the provision of transport logistics services by the associates of En+ to the Group.